 The classroom is an especially safe place for kids to experience failure.
 Your daughter will have different academic strengths and weaknesses, so don’t feel responsible for a failed grade if they had all the tools for success.

 Just as a scraped knee while learning to skate is equally okay, when you know serious injuries are unlikely.
-Your daughter will learn to pick herself up and get a little bit better with each attempt.
+Your daughter will learn to pick herself up and get a little bit better with each attempt and realise this isn’t such a big deal.

 9. Encourage Self-Esteem Building Activities